Richard Ramirez's arrest location

 "The guy with the bar was telling his wife to get a gun so that he could shoot me.
 I didn't give a f**k at that point.
 I was so f**king tired.
 I looked down the street and I saw a Sheriff's patrol car."

-Luckily for Ramirez, someone had called the police to report that a fight had broken out in the area.
+Luckily for Ramirez, someone had called the police to report that a fight had broken out.

 When the officer arrived at the scene, he saw a badly beaten man sitting on the sidewalk.
 There was blood on his head, shirt, and hands.
 Manuel De La Torre was looming over him, clutching a metal bar.